pepopowitz/getting-unstuck/slides/src/04-isolate.md

 ## Unit tests of existing functions

 Notes:

+you might find the tests pass for most of them

+but one you can't get to pass

 This will help you verify if a function is the problem, or an innocent bystander.